Netty plugin

 -

-HTTP WITH step
+TCP WITH step (connection reuse)

 - Ancestor